cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimTags.rst

 .. java:field:: public static final int VM_VERTICAL_SCALING
    :outertype: CloudSimTags

-   Defines the tag to be used for vertical scaling of VM resources such as Ram, Bandwidth or Pe.
+   Defines the tag to be used to request vertical scaling of VM resources such as Ram, Bandwidth or Pe.
 When an event of this type is sent, the \ :java:ref:`SimEvent.getData()`\  must be a \ :java:ref:`VerticalVmScaling`\  object.